jdspugh/jdspugh.github.io/_posts/2023-04-06-hash-algorithms.md

 # Fast vs Slow

 The speed of hashing functions is by design.
 Some are designed to be fast.
 Some are designed to be deliberately slow i.e. computationally and/or memory intensive.
 In most cases you want fast hash functions for better performance, efficiency and responsiveness of your application.

-## Fast Hashing Algorithms

-* SHA-256
-* SHA-512
-* BLAKE2
-* BLAKE3

-In some circumstances it's important to use slow hash functions.
-Such a case is for hashing passwords.
-You don't want attackers to be able to compute hashes fast for creating tables of password/hash combinations (see my [Salts and Peppers](https://jdspugh.github.io/2023/04/02/salts-and-peppers.html) post for details about rainbow tables and rainbow table attacks).

 ## Slow Hashing Algorithms